minio/docs/source/includes/common/common-minio-kes.rst

    .. tab-item:: MinIO Console

       Open the MinIO Console by navigating to http://127.0.0.1:9090 in your preferred browser and logging in with the root credentials specified to the MinIO container.
+      If you deployed MinIO using a different Console listen port, substitute ``9090`` with that port value.

       Once logged in, create a new Bucket and name it to your preference.
       Select the Gear :octicon:`gear` icon to open the management view.